Constipation and bowel cleansers:

 GI obstruction.
 Bowel perforation.
 Gastric retention.
 Ileus.
 Toxic colitis or megacolon.

 Not for direct ingestion.
-Correct fluid/electrolyte abnormalities before use.
+Correct fluid/electrolyte abnormalities prior to initiation.
 History of prolonged QT, uncontrolled arrhythmias, recent MI, unstable angina, CHF, or cardiomyopathy: increased risk of arrhythmias; consider ECGs at pre-dose and post-colonoscopy.
 History or risk of seizures.
 Renal impairment: monitor baseline and post-colonoscopy electrolytes, creatinine, BUN.
 Inflammatory bowel disease.
 Rule out suspected GI obstruction/perforation before administering.
 Severe ulcerative colitis.
 Impaired gag reflex.
 Semi- or unconscious patients.
-Risk of regurgitation or aspiration.
+Risk for regurgitation or aspiration.
 Maintain adequate hydration.
 Pregnancy.
 Nursing mothers.

 Isosmotic bowel cleanser.